 As it is written:

-There is none righteous, no, not one; There is none who understands; There is none who seeks after God.
-They have all turned aside; They have together become unprofitable; There is none who does good, no, not one.
+“There is none righteous, no, not one; There is none who understands; There is none who seeks after God.
+They have all turned aside; They have together become unprofitable; There is none who does good, no, not one.”
 Romans 3:10-12

 And because of this,

-Until one becomes born again through the gift of faith, the repentance of sin, and trust in Jesus Christ alone, Christmas will remain in their eyes, to be all about the fun and the folly, and the buying and the selling.
+Until one becomes born again through the gift of faith, repentance of sin, and trust in Jesus Christ alone, Christmas will remain in their eyes, to be all about the fun and the folly, and the buying and the selling.

-So while Christians celebrate the birth of Christ at Christmastime, nonbelievers celebrate everything but Christ.
+Meanwhile, Christians celebrate the birth of Christ at Christmastime, and nonbelievers celebrate everything but Christ.

-All the more reason that Christians need to pray for those who do not yet know Christ, and to speak up, not just at Christmastime but anytime the Spirit leads.
+All the more reason that as Christians we should pray for those who do not yet know Christ, and speak up, not just at Christmastime but whenever the Spirit leads.

 Christmas is all about Christ.
-It’s the integral part of God’s perfect plan of salvation through Jesus’ incarnate birth.
+It’s God’s integral part of His perfect plan of salvation through Jesus’ incarnate birth.

 “And when they were come into the house, they saw the young child with Mary his mother, and fell down, and worshipped him: and when they had opened their treasures, they presented unto him gifts; gold, and frankincense, and myrrh.”
 Matthew 2:11

 I remember years ago my mom told me that my grandpa used to write notes, aka love letters, to my grandma when they first started courting.
 He was two years older than her and was a school teacher in Wright Township, Greene County, Indiana from 1913 to 1920.
-Although she didn’t attend school during this time as she only completed an 8th grade education, which was very common in the early 1900’s.
+My grandma didn’t attend school during this time, as she had only completed an eighth-grade education, which was common in the early 1900s.

-To the best of my recollection my mom told me that grandma told her that grandpa would send handwritten notes home to her via one of his students who was also her neighbor, and she’d reply back to him the same way.
+To the best of my recollection my mom told me that grandma said that grandpa used to send handwritten notes home to her via one of his students who was also her neighbor.
+She replied to him in the same way.
+Those notes must have been very sweet as they fell in love and got married in 1915.

 My grandma was 19 years old and my grandpa was 21 at the time of their marriage.
 They were blessed with four children, David, Sarah, Naomi, and Ralph.
 My mom, who later changed her name to Sara, was their second child.